Adaptive Sampling and Clipping for Private Worst-Case Group Optimization: Private WGO: Adaptive sampling

-The clipped gradients from all of the groups are summed with Gaussian noise (variance $\sigma^2$) in line \ref{line:meth:model-update} to update the model weights.
-Note that the noise is added to the sum of the group-wise updates, instead of to each group separately, reducing the total amount of DP noise needed.
-This is possible because the clipping thresholds of the update vectors are designed such that all group updates require the same strength noise to achieve privacy.
+Note that the noise is added to the sum of the group-wise updates, instead of adding noise to release each update separately, reducing the total amount of DP noise needed.
+This is possible because the algorithm is designed to modify the clipping thresholds, rather than setting fixed clipping thresholds and adaptively varying the noise variance.

-The rest of the algorithm deals with adjusting the per-group batch sizes.
-Line \ref{line:meth:avg-loss} estimates the average losses on the training dataset using batches sampled in line \ref{line:meth:loss-batches} for each group.
-These losses are computed on sensitive data, so if they were used to reweight $\lambda$ as-is, privacy leakage would occur.
-They are privately released using clipping to a threshold $\zeta$ and Gaussian noise of variance $\tau^2$.
-By the post-processing property of DP, the losses $\{L\}_{g \in [G]}$ can be used to exponentially re-weight the group batch sizes (line 12).
-These are then normalized and rounded to integer values (detailed in \cref{acc:our-method-details}), $m_g$, that sum up to $M$ (line \ref{line:meth:round-to-M}).
-Since these steps are computationally demanding, and also involve private information, we execute them only every $k\in\mathbb{N}$ steps (\eg once per epoch).
-Note, also, that the reweighting is less sensitive to the scale of $\tau^2$ than the model update is to $\sigma^2$, so $\tau^2$ can be set significantly higher than $\sigma^2$ to reduce the privacy cost of the reweighting.